Are you replacing your roof and curious about the types of shingles available?

 What is a roofing shingle?

 Roofing shingles are a ubiquitous roof covering that consists of flat, rectangular, overlapping shapes generally made out of asphalt and span from the bottom edge of your roof to the top.
-They are essential because they are the first line of defense against the elements, which, over time, can compromise the structural integrity of your roof if not installed correctly.
+They are essential because they are the first line of defense against the elements, which, over time, can compromise your roof’s structural integrity if not installed correctly.

 - Your location